cloudlinux/imunify360-doc-test/docs/command_line_interface/README.md

 ## Submit false-positive/false-negative

-To submit file as false positive (if Imunify360 considers file as a malicious but it actually isn't) you can use the following command (please make sure to specify the file name along with full path):
+To submit file as false positive (if Imunify360 considers file as a malicious but it actually isn't) you can use the following command.
+Make sure to specify the file name.
+Relative paths are also supported as well as full paths.

 <div class="notranslate">